mjbenefiel/react-stuff/TM_JS/readme.md

     - Whenever you have an async function, it implicitly returns a promise
     - When you add async to a function it does two things.
 It makes it so the function itself returns (or wraps what gets returned in) a promise and makes it so you can use await inside of it.
     - Try/Catch

+<strong>Prototype</strong>

+- Prototype
+    - property on a function that points to an object (every function has a proto)
+    - allows us to share methods across all instances of a function

+- Enumerable properties
+    - Those properties whose internal enumerable flag is set to true, which is the default for properties created via simple assignment or via a property initializer (properties defined via Object.defineProperty and such default enumerable to false)